 Our Shelter Program is located at the H.S.
 Lopez Family Foundation Center of Opportunity, a collaborative campus where over 30 social service organizations work together to holistically address mental, physical, and spiritual issues so that guests can move from homeless to wholeness.
 Available services include recovery, employment, and housing programs; medical, dental, and mental health care; government benefits, veterans assistance, and children’s services.
 Learn more about the Center of Opportunity and Partnering Organizations.

 Eligibility and Intake

-Call us for bed availability at (520) 740-1501
+Call for more information: (520) 740-1501

 “I was able to heal.
 They worked with me, at my pace.”